RandomStudio/tether/tether-utils/README.md

 - [receive](#receive): Subscribe to all/some messages and attempt to decode them
 - [send](#send): Publish a single message with optional custom payload
-- [topics](#topics): Subscribe to all/some messages and parse the topic parts such as Agent Role, Agent ID and Plug Name
+- [topics](#topics): Subscribe to all/some messages and parse the topic parts such as Agent Role, Agent ID and Channel Name
 - [record](#record): Record messages to disk.
 Useful for simulation, in combination with `playback` below
 - [playback](#playback): Playback messages with their original topics and timing, to simulate one or more Agents